When to plant Chives in Alexander County, IL

 Alexander County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 10 and first fall frost is October 21.

-Alexander County County sits in USDA Zone 7a.
+Alexander County sits in USDA Zone 7a.
 Chives grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Chives grow in Alexander County County's climate?
+Can Chives grow in Alexander County's climate?

 Your Alexander County Garden Planner — Free